21seguaj21/Wired-Chaos/galtonboard.md

 After many trials, the resulting shape resembles the **Normal Distribution**, commonly called the **Bell Curve** [17].

-The mathematics behind repeated random events approaching a predictable distribution is related to the **Central Limit Theorem** [22].
+The mathematics behind repeated random events approaching a predictable distribution is related to the **Central Limit Theorem** (ADD MORE INFOR HERE!!!)
+[22].

 Pearson's work on the mathematical treatment of error and observations also contributed to the historical development of statistical distributions [21].